opensearch-project/data-prepper/data-prepper-plugins/otel-metrics-raw-processor/README.md

 If `exponential_histogram_max_allowed_scale` is not provided it defaults to 10.

 If `calculate_histogram_buckets` is not set to `false`, the following JSON will be added to every histogram JSON:
+If `flatten_attributes` is set to `false`, the json string format of the metrics will keep the attributes field as is, and if it is set to `true`, the fleds in attributes field are put in the parent json object.
+Default is `true`

 ```json
  "buckets": [